enkidevs/curriculum/comp-sci/networking/http-status-codes/client-error-status-codes.md

 - `405` **Method Not Allowed** - the client used the wrong HTTP verb for a particular resource (`GET` to send a completed form instead of `POST`)

 ---
-## Footnotes

-[1: Platform specific responses]
-As different servers have different structure, the requests have to fit them.
-The software vendors were therefore required to  develop such responses to guide users.

-Some platforms that implemented them are: Twitter, Microsoft or Nginx.

----
 ## Practice

 A client error code will be returned in case of a request

 ???

 * trying to access an invalid resource
 * being processed successfully